 Granted, you’ll want each subsequent design update to last as long as possible, which means that you’d be looking more towards timeless base designs from which to build on.
 The colour scheme of the room for example is something which can always be changed rather easily, but only if those changes are implemented through something like re-painting the walls as opposed to having to install brand new built-in wardrobe units.
 So while colours like pink are great for personalisation and perhaps even those which carry the theme of the kids’ favourite kiddies characters, you’d perhaps not want to use those colours on the built-in storage units themselves, but perhaps rather on the walls and even as posters or wallpaper.

 That way you won’t have too much of a hassle effecting sweeping changes that can totally transform the look and feel of the room without spending too much money on structural updates.
+Lighting can make a big difference and is easy to change, for example.
+Try the custom editor on neonfilter.com to design a neon light especially for your kids that they can move around and change the colour of.
 This is what is meant by dynamic design elements.

 When first commissioning the installation of built-in storage units, don’t be tempted to make provision only for the possessions your child currently has.
 Ensure there’s enough space for at least double what they currently have because they’ll definitely need it in future, perhaps even much sooner than what you may anticipate.